metalsmith/metalsmith.io/src/index.njk.md

 var permalinks  = require('metalsmith-permalinks');

 Metalsmith(__dirname)         // __dirname defined by node.js:
-                              // name of current working directory .metadata({                 // add any variable you want
+                              // name of the directory of this file .metadata({                 // add any variable you want
                               // use them in layout-files
     sitename: "My Static Site & Blog",